-I love Dave Ramsey, but he does NOT approve of what I'm going to say today, however it works for us, so I wanted to share with you how to take free vacations, for real.
-However, only you know your spending habits and whether or not you can pull this off, so use common sense when deciding if this method will work for you…
+I love Dave Ramsey, but he does NOT approve of what I'm going to say today, however it does work for us, so I wanted to share with you how to take free vacations, for real.
+You probably don't want to try this if you're in debt though, or if you know your spending habits and that this wouldn't be wise in your case.
+Use common sense when deciding if this method will work for your family…

-- We spend more on real food and it's a big part of our monthly spending, because health is a priority.
-Yes, there are ways to watch the budget when buying real food though, and if you sign up for my newsletter, you can get a free printable with tons of ideas on saving money for real food (and tons more freebies too).
+- We spend more on real food than the average family and it's a big part of our monthly spending, because health is a priority.
+Yes, there are ways to watch the budget when buying real food though, and if you sign up for my newsletter, you can get a free printable with tons of ideas on saving money for real food (and you'll also get a free grocery store cheat sheet).
 Plus don't forget how much you'll be saving by not eating junky fast food or buying expensive processed foods.
 However some things like avoiding mystery meat or mystery milk for two examples, are usually going to be more expensive.
-Keep in mind what Joel Salatin says, though: “Pay now or pay later” and “Have you priced cancer lately?“
+And keep in mind what Joel Salatin says: “Pay now or pay later” and “Have you priced cancer lately?“

 - We are committed to tithing and helping others, which means at least 10% of our income goes to those in need.
-Many people can't even afford food and shelter or they may walk miles every day just for clean water, so I realize travel is not a big deal in the whole scheme of things.
-Showing our kids new places and experiences is great, but if we were unable to swing it, there are many more important things that we need to provide our kids with, such as a solid faith, giving them a good education, and teaching them the value of things like hard work, being a good friend, respecting and helping others, etc. So if we couldn't travel at all or as much as we'd like to, oh well, it's not going to kill them.
+Many can't even afford food and shelter or they may walk miles every day just for clean water, so I realize travel is not a big deal in the whole scheme of things.
+Showing our kids new places and experiences is great, but if we were unable to swing it, there are many more important things that we need to provide our kids with… Such as a solid faith, a good education, and teaching them the value of things like hard work, being a good friend, and especially respecting and helping others in need.
+So if we couldn't travel, oh well, it's not going to kill them.

-- Not to mention how screwed up our laws are that make it so hard to get ahead these days while many are getting crazy unfair handouts, but we won't go there…
+- Not to mention how screwed up our laws are and how little we get to keep of what we earn while many are getting crazy unfair handouts — we won't go there right now…